KUHT: PBS era

 In 1970, the Public Broadcasting Service (PBS), the successor network to National Educational Television, began service, combining televised educational lectures with popular programs such as Sesame Street, NOVA and Masterpiece Theatre that remain PBS staples to this day.
 The station is also noted in Houston for many technical firsts at the local level.
 In 1981, KUHT became Houston's first television station to provide closed captioning, and 10 years later, in 1991, it became the first station in Houston to offer Descriptive Video Service audio, and other services for the visually impaired as well as bilingual viewers via a secondary audio program feed.

 In 1982, with assistance from KTRK and then-independent station KRIV (channel 26, now a Fox owned-and-operated station), KUHT began operating a new transmitter located near Missouri City – making it one of several television and radio stations that now broadcast from that location.
 KUHT was known on-air as "Houston Public Television" for many years before adopting the "HoustonPBS" moniker in the early 21st century.
 From 1993 into the early 2000s, KUHT's logo also did not include the number 8, but used a logo similar to the ones used by Detroit's WTVS and Seattle's KCTS-TV.
-These stations are members of LARK International, a public-television production company, which owns the sunburst-on-square logo; however, they are not related to each other.
+These stations are members of Lark International, a public television production company, which owns the sunburst-on-square logo; however, they are not related to each other.
 KUHT's logo during this era was based on the sunburst portion of that logo.

-On August 21, 2000, KUHT moved to its current studios in the LeRoy and Lucile Melcher Center for Public Broadcasting on the campus of the University of Houston, where KUHT shares broadcast facilities with public radio station KUHF—both owned by and licensed to the University of Houston System—where the complex is located.
+On August 21, 2000, KUHT moved to its current studios in the LeRoy and Lucile Melcher Center for Public Broadcasting on the UH campus, where KUHT shares broadcast facilities with public radio station KUHF—both owned by and licensed to the UH System—where the complex is located.
 The previous facility is now in use by the university's Texas Learning and Computation Center.

-On March 3, 2014, KUHT, along with Houston Public Radio KUHF and Classical 91.7 KUHA (owned by the university at the time, now KSBJ-owned KHVU), were all rebranded into Houston Public Media.
+On March 3, 2014, KUHT, along with KUHF and 91.7 KUHA (owned by the university at the time, now Hope Media Group-owned KHVU), were all rebranded into Houston Public Media.
 The station dropped the "HoustonPBS" name to assume the new name.

 In late-August 2017, Tegna-owned CBS affiliate KHOU (channel 11) temporarily moved its news and broadcasting operations to Melcher Center.
 KHOU's Neartown facility had suffered catastrophic flooding during Hurricane Harvey.
 On November 16, 2017, KHOU announced it would not return to its former studios; the building would be subsequently demolished in May 2018.
 The station remained at the Melcher Center until their new facility at 5718 Westheimer Road near Uptown Houston was completed in February 2019.